Ruslansabitov312/MegaLab/README.md

 # MegaLab Homeworks

-* 01date     branch is task 1
+* 01date     branch is task 2
-* 02maxnum   branch is task 2
+* 02maxnum   branch is task 3
-* 03revstr   branch is task 3
+* 03revstr   branch is task 4
-* 04litool   branch is task 4
+* 04litool   branch is task 5
-* 05currtime branch is task 5
+* 05currtime branch is task 6
+* 06         branch is task 7
-* 08counter  branch is task 8
+* 07counter  branch is task 8
+* 08         branch is task 9